jatin7/python-dse-driver/docs/cqlengine/upgrade_guide.rst

 ============
 Imports
 -------
-cqlengine is now integrated as a sub-package of the driver base package 'cassandra'.
+cqlengine is now integrated as a sub-package of the driver base package 'dse'.
 Upgrading will require adjusting imports to cqlengine.
 For example::

-    from cassandra.cqlengine import columns
+    from dse.cqlengine import columns

 is now::

-    from cassandra.cqlengine import columns
+    from dse.cqlengine import columns

 Package-Level Aliases
 ---------------------
 Legacy cqlengine defined a number of aliases at the package level, which became redundant when the package was integrated for a driver.
 These have been removed in favor of absolute imports, and referring to cannonical definitions.
-For example, ``cqlengine.ONE`` was an alias of ``cassandra.ConsistencyLevel.ONE``.
-In the integrated package, only the :class:`cassandra.ConsistencyLevel` remains.
+For example, ``cqlengine.ONE`` was an alias of ``dse.ConsistencyLevel.ONE``.
+In the integrated package, only the :class:`dse.ConsistencyLevel` remains.

 Additionally, submodule aliases are removed from cqlengine in favor of absolute imports.